Table of Contents

 3. Sex

 Though there is no scientific study yet to back sex as a means of contraction, it still might get things moving in there.
-Besides, sex is safe up until your last week of pregnancy and as long as your doctor has not clearly told to keep yourself from it, there’s no reason you should not give it a shot!
+Besides, sex is safe up until your last week of pregnancy and as long as your doctor has not clearly told you to keep yourself from it, there’s no reason you should not give it a shot!

 Busting myths: Does castor oil help induce labor?